AChepurnoi/ucu-mmds/readme.md

 For local development you can use any multistream part.

-Also, you can run `load_sample_data.sh` if you have wget and tar installed.
+Also, you can run `load_sample_data.sh` if you have wget and bzip2 installed.

 ### Setting up environment